comp110-lytle/comp110/site/exercises/wordle-pt1.md

     'ducky'
 ~~~

+If the input word has a length of 5, it should return that input word.
+If the input word has a length of anything other than 5, it should return that input word, but first it should print: `Error: Word must contain 5 characters.`

-As seen in the final example usage (where the user entered 'ducky'), once the word length was valid, the function `return`ed the word the user entered.
+As seen in the final example usage (where the user entered 'ducky'), the word *length* was valid, so the function `return`ed the word the user entered without printing the error message.

 So far, we have not implemented the 'checking' system for when a word is of valid length.
 To do this, once you have gathered the input, the function should also check _if_ the length of the word is exactly 5 characters.
-You will need to use the `len` function, as described in [Lesson 2 - Objects and Data Types](/lessons/objects-data-types.html), in order to find the length of your input strings.
+You will need to use the `len` function, as described in the Objects and Data Types lesson, in order to find the length of your input strings.
 Think about how you should implement this.
 Should you check that every word entered is of length 5 characters?
 Why or why not?
 Think about the _if_ of each scenario.
     _If_ is the user input is 5 characters long, what would you like to do?
     _If_ is the user input is not 5 characters long, what would you like to do?